 SilverScript Employer Prescription Drug Plan (PDP)

 SilverScript combines a standard Medicare Part D prescription drug plan with additional coverage provided by Harris County to close the gaps between the standard Part D plan and your current coverage.
-This means that you will have more coverage than the standard Medicare Part D plan.
+This means that you have more coverage than the standard Medicare Part D plan.

 PLEASE READ: If you are enrolled in other plans outside of Harris County